Posts

 The Caretakers

 The Caretakers by David Steven Simon Children are the caretakers of stars that can’t remember how or when they fell.
 It may have been a Tuesday.
 It happened so fast.
-One minute they were defying gravity, basking in the womb of time— and then, before they could wail in unfathomable sorrow, they tumbled and flailed and landed on the beach, like the twisted ragdoll bodies of Normandy, until the Caretakers arrived, carrying them off in low-swaying buckets to their work station beneath a striped umbrella planted like an astronaut’s flag, lit by the surgical luminaire of the soon-to-be-forgotten moon, where the Caretakers began their tireless work on the resurrection of the Fallen.
+One minute they were defying gravity, basking in the womb of time— and then, before they could wail in unfathomable sorrow, they tumbled and flailed and landed on the beach, like the twisted ragdoll bodies of Normandy, until the Caretakers arrived, Who carried them off in low-swaying buckets to their work station beneath a striped umbrella planted like an astronaut’s flag, lit by the surgical luminaire of the soon-to-be-forgotten moon, where the Caretakers began their tireless work on the resurrection of the Fallen.
 Points were readjusted.
 Spines realigned.
 Compasses rejiggered— guaranteeing no star would ever wander off alone again.
-The work ended at early bright, with a final kiss that triggered a thermonuclear reaction in even the coldest of heavenly bodies— whic...
+The work ended at early bright, with a final kiss that triggered a thermonuclear reaction in even the coldest of heavenly bodies— which lit th...